karimbahgat/PyCRS/README.md

 ## Recipes

-### Coordinate Transformations

-A common reason for wanting to convert between CRS formats, is if you want to transform coordinates from one coordinate system to another.
-In Python this is typically done with the PyProj module, which only takes proj4 format.
-Using PyCRS we can easily define the original coordinate system that we want to convert and get its proj4 representation:

-    >>> fromcrs = pycrs.parser.from_epsg_code(4326) # WGS84 projection from epsg code
-    >>> fromcrs_proj4 = fromcrs.to_proj4()

-We can then use PyCRS to define our target projection from the format of your choice, before converting it to the proj4 format that PyProj expects:

-    >>> tocrs = pycrs.parser.from_esri_code(54030) # Robinson projection from esri code
-    >>> tocrs_proj4 = tocrs.to_proj4()

-With the source and target projections defined in the proj4 crs format, we are ready to transform our data coordinates with PyProj:

-    >>> import pyproj
-    >>> fromproj = pyproj.Proj(fromcrs_proj4)
-    >>> toproj = pyproj.Proj(tocrs_proj4)
-    >>> lng,lat = -76.7075, 37.2707  # Williamsburg, Virginia :)
-    >>> pyproj.transform(fromproj, toproj, lng, lat)
-    (-6766170.001635834, 3985755.032695593)

-### Writing a Shapefile .prj file

-After you transform your data coordinates you may also wish to save the data back to file along with the new crs.
-With PyCRS you can do this in a variety of crs format.
-For instance, to write a shapefile .prj file:

-    >>> with open("testfiles/shapefile.prj", "w") as writer:
-    ...     _ = writer.write(tocrs.to_esri_wkt())

 ### Modifying the CRS Class

 In most case you will only ever need to load a CRS and convert it to some format.